SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

 Now you can start the development of your application.
 First you will model your application and define the database table and the relationship between the entities.

-1. In this application Data Model 'PurchaseRequisition', to hold the data are needed.
-To create a Data Model open SAP Business Application Studio, look for the tile Data Models and choose the + icon to add a new entity.
+1. In this application, Data Model 'PurchaseRequisition' is needed to hold the data.
+To create a Data Model open SAP Business Application Studio' *Storyboard*, look for the tile Data Models and choose the + icon to add a new entity.

 ![](images/DataModel_000.png)